-Splunk allows for structuring of machine data.
+Splunk is a database system designed for extracting structure and analyzing machine-generated data.
 It combines data from things like other databases, web servers, networks, etc. and then offers services to analyze the data, and produce dashboards, graphs, reports, and alerts that offer analysis of the data.

 Splunk supports the notion of checkpoints.
 When reading data and indexing, a checkpoint can be created to mark the data as being read or indexed.